Jean Paul Duncan - born 3rd May 1977, Dublin, Ireland.

 Cyril had very special qualities which were evident from an early age.
 The first quality one became aware of on meeting Cyril was his gentleness, sense of fun and his beautiful radiant smile.
 He was constantly smiling.
 His smile was one of Cyril’s qualities which immediately put people at ease.
 Cyril had a wonderful sense of humour for which he will always be remembered.
 He was a sensitive and gentle boy who was intuitively attuned to the feelings and problems of others.
 He also had very good co-ordination, something which he obviously got from his mother and his Thai genes.
 This quality enabled him to move graciously in life.
 Cyril loved to play around with the English language in a humorous and playful manner - with hilarious effect.
 Cyril, through his sensitivity, his wonderful smile and sense of fun had the special ability to resolve conflict among those he encountered and to make deep and lasting friendships throughout his life.
 He had the ability to reach out to vulnerable people on the margins of society - whether they were tea sellers in India or noodle vendors on the streets of Bangkok, or people he encountered in Dublin bars where he worked for many years.

-To school through the playing fields…
+through the playing fields…

 Cyril attended Saint Marnock’s Primary School from 1981 to 1989 and Portmarnock Community School from 1989 to 1993.
 These schools were close to his home and he walked to school and back each day with his friends and siblings.
 Cyril, whilst not academically inclined, passed the usual academic milestones and enjoyed his time in school.
 He valued the friendships he made there and these friendships stayed with him all his life.
 Later on, Cyril attended Marino Technical School in Dublin where he completed a course in Film Production.
 Despite the encouragement of the course Director who saw future prospects for him in television, Cyril did not continue in that direction – although he developed a fascination with photography which stayed with him throughout his life.
 Cyril took many wonderful photographs on his foreign travels and they can be seen on this website.
 He retained a great interest in film and was fascinated by the works of Stanley Kubrick, Martin Scorsese and Alfred Hitchcock.
 Cyril was also fond of unusual and quirky films that were not necessarily box office successes.
 Though Cyril could not be described as a great reader, amongst his favourite books were ‘Scar Tissue’ by Anthony Kiedis, the Red Hot Chilli Peppers lead singer, ‘Tuesdays with Morrie’ by Mitch Albom and ‘The Alchemist’ by Paul Coelho.
 Cyril had a keen interest in personal spiritual development and in finding the right course in life.
 It was for this reason that he was attracted to Buddhism.